Jamie Smith (rugby union)

 Jamie Smith (born 25 June 1988) is a retired rugby union player from Ballymena, Northern Ireland, who progressed through the Ulster Academy.
 His usual position was Full back.

 Rugby career

 Smith was voted Ulster Young Player of the Year in 2009.
 In September 2011 he joined Newport Gwent Dragons.
 He was released by Newport Gwent Dragons at the end of the 2012–13 season due to a career ending injury.

-Coaching career

-Jamie moved to Barbados in August 2017 to coach the Barbados national team 'The Barjans'.

-Personal life

-Smith resides in Barbados with his wife Narissa.
+Jamie is now Director of Rugby at Ballymena RFC.
+He is overseeing a transitional period where the club is experiencing generational change.
+This sees the club remain in division 2A, having utilised a young squad throughout the season with inexperienced coaching staff.